mmuller88/mmblog/content/cdk-pipeline-lib-eng/index.md

 Building AWS CDK pipelines is fun.
 Since the middle of this year (2020) there is even a high level CDK pipeline which brings many advantages like self-mutate, a simplified cross-account deployment and a better abstraction from the required code build projects.

-I have developed a [CDK Library](https://github.com/mmuller88/alf-cdk-app-pipeline) which should solve some problems.
-If you encounter only one of the following problems, you should read the whole post :) :
+I have developed a [CDK Library](https://github.com/mmuller88/alf-cdk-app-pipeline) which solves some annoying problems.
+If you encounter only one of the following, you should read the whole post :) :

 * Maintaining CDK dependencies between multiple repositories
 * Repetition of code for building CDK apps only to deploy e.g. an arbitrary stack
 * Repetition of CDK pipeline code
 * Missing a uniform CDK pipeline standard over e.g. an interface

-In the next sections I will talk about this general library and how I solve these problems.
+In the next sections I will talk about this general library and how I solve those problems.
 First of all I will describe why you need a pipeline at all.
 Then I explain the idea behind the library and finally I show some examples of my projects which already use the library.

 By the way my [CDK Library](https://github.com/mmuller88/alf-cdk-app-pipeline) can be used directly via npm depedency and does not require an npm repository.
-Just specify the dependency as follows:
+Just specify the dependency as follow:

 ```JSON
  "dependencies": {